Skip to content

 Criterion Allergy Irritation Purging

-Onset 12 to 48 hours delayed immediate to a few minutes over days to weeks
+Onset Delayed 12 to 48 hours Immediate to a few minutes Over days to weeks

 Patch test: how to test safely

-• Amount: Apply a pea-sized amount of product thinly to a marked area of about 2 x 2 cm.
+• Amount: Apply a pea-sized amount of the product thinly to a marked area of about 2 x 2 cm.

 What to do if you react